the-turing-way/the-turing-way/book/content/version_control/vcs-workflow.md

 ![sub_branch](../../figures/sub_branch.png)

 No matter how many branches you have you can access past versions you made on any of them.
+If you are curious to know how to use this feature in practice, you will find more details a few sections ahead.

 ## Why should you use version control?